-Changing divorce attorneys midstream is not uncommon.
+Changing attorneys during a divorce is not uncommon.
 In fact, at the Sisemore Law Firm in Fort Worth, about 30 percent of the divorce cases we take on are for clients who worked with a different attorney initially.
 These clients typically want to switch attorneys for one of three reasons—poor communication, personality issues or a disagreement about strategy.

 You deserve prompt and clear communication from your attorney

-Another thing we were guilty of early on was assuming it would be easy for our clients to understand all of the legal-speak we threw their way, not to mention the intricacies of the law.
-Today, we make it a point to explain even the simplest of details and why we’re doing certain things.
-That way the client has a clear understanding of the status and direction of his or her case.
+Another thing we were guilty of early on was assuming it would be easy for our clients to understand all of the legal speak we threw their way, not to mention the intricacies of the law.
+Today, we make it a point to explain even the simplest of details and why we do things a certain way.
+That way, the client has a clear understanding of the status and direction of his or her case.

 Many prospective clients also tell us they can’t even get their attorney to call them back, much less get an explanation for what the attorney is doing or an answer to a simple question.
-If that’s the situation in your case, you need to make a switch—as long as the timing is right (more on that below).
+If that’s the situation in your case, changing attorneys during a divorce might be the best move—as long as the timing is right (more on that below).

 Communication can also suffer when the client only corresponds with the attorney by email or phone.
-It’s important to schedule time to meet face-to-face with your divorce lawyer when you have concerns.
+It’s important to schedule time to meet face-to-face with your divorce lawyer when you have reasons for concern.
 He or she will be more focused on you and your case one-on-one, and you’ll be more likely to hash things out in person than you would over email.

 When personalities don’t mesh, changing divorce attorneys is probably a good idea

 It’s really important to work with a divorce attorney you feel comfortable with because it almost always makes the process less stressful.
-If your attorney rubs you the wrong way, isn’t empathetic enough or is not direct enough for your tastes, find one who is.
+If your attorney rubs you the wrong way, isn’t empathetic enough or is not direct enough for your tastes, switching lawyers may be a good idea.

 If you disagree on divorce strategy, either a new attorney or reality check is in order